What is Sorting?

 We sort our elements, so our elements stored in an organized way and it will optimize the working load of searching algorithms.
 The more the elements are sorted the less effort by the computer to locate the elements.
 Another advantage of sorted elements, they become more readable.

-There are many real-world examples such as telephone dictionary, language dictionary, etc. all the data in dictionary arranged in a specific order which make easy to use a dictionary and we can search what we want in a minute.
+There are many real-world examples such as a telephone dictionary, language dictionary, etc. all the data in the dictionary arranged in a specific order which makes it easy to use a dictionary and we can search what we want in a minute.